 When testing for goodwill impairment, the Company first compares the fair value of its reporting unit with its carrying amount.
 The estimated fair value of the reporting unit used in the goodwill impairment test is determined utilizing a discounted cash flow analysis based on the Company's forecasts discounted using market participants' weighted-average cost of capital and market indicators of terminal year cash flows.
 Other valuation methods are used to corroborate the discounted cash flow method.
 If the carrying amount of the Company's reporting unit exceeds its fair value, goodwill is considered potentially impaired and further tests are performed to measure the amount of impairment loss.
-In the second step of the goodwill impairment test, the Company compares the implied fair value of a reporting unit's goodwill with the carrying amount of a reporting unit's goodwill.
-If the carrying amount of a reporting unit's goodwill exceeds the implied fair value of that goodwill, an impairment loss is recognized in an amount equal to the excess of the carrying amount of goodwill over its implied fair value.
+In the second step of the goodwill impairment test, the Company compares the implied fair value of a reporting unit's goodwill exceeds the implied fair value of that goodwill, an impairment loss is recognized in an amount equal to the excess of the carrying amount of goodwill over its implied fair value.
 The implied fair value of goodwill is determined in the same manner that the amount of goodwill recognized in a business combination is determined.
 The Company allocates the fair value of its reporting unit to all of the assets and liabilities of that unit, including intangible assets, as if the reporting unit had been acquired in a business combination.
 Any excess of the fair value of its reporting unit over the amounts assigned to its assets and liabilities represents the implied fair value of goodwill.